Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 Projects:
 - One of my team goals was to achieve near-full automation of management tasks and to implement a Self-Healing Infrastructure model for the automated resolution of common incidents (notably excluding disk space issues).
 - The script [kvm_infogathering](https://github.com/Daudre-Vignier-Charles/kvm_infogathering) was developed in this context to collect information from KVM hypervisors.
-- Projects:
 - Migration from KVM to VMware
 - Automated deployment of an EDR solution for KVM hypervisors and Windows/Linux/Red Hat Enterprise Linux VMs
 - Architecture and deployement of a monitoring solution
 - Automation of firmware and system updates

 Tasks:
 - Deliver assigned projects,